tian-yu-moker/Online-Shopping-System/README.md

 ## About me
 @ Autor: Tian Yu
 @ Date: 2020.11
-@ Current a student at Beijing Jiaotong University, major in Computer Science.
+@ A student at Beijing Jiaotong University, major in Computer Science.